RANJITHA14102004/Expense_Management_System/README.md

 ## 🧑‍💻 My Role

-I worked on the **backend**, implementing:
+I worked on the **frontend**, implementing:
-- RESTful APIs for expense and user management.
+- attractive components using react.
-- Database integration with MySQL using Hibernate.
+- Implimentation of differnt features as mentioned aboue.
 - Separation of Admin and User functionalities.